Genus Stenoheriades

 1928 Heriades maroccana Benoist, Bulletin de la Société des Sciences Naturelles du Maroc (Rabat), 8: 212.
 Type material: Syntypes m(m), f(f), “Aïn Leuh” [Morocco], MNHN (Paris).

-Nesting biology-Nesting site: Several females and males were observed at a wooden phone post in Morocco, indicating that insect burrows in dead wood are used as nesting site.
+Nesting biology-Nesting site: Several females and males were observed at a wooden phone post in Morocco, suggesting that insect burrows in dead wood are used as nesting site.
 Nesting material: Unknown.
 (Benoist, 1928f)